Why check DNSSEC?

 Symptom: Your zone uses a signing algorithm considered insecure per RFC 8624.

-Affected algorithms: RSAMD5 (1), DSA (3), DSA-NSEC3-SHA1 (6) are forbidden.
-RSASHA1-NSEC3-SHA1 (7) is not recommended.
+Affected algorithms: RSAMD5 (1), DSA (3), and DSA-NSEC3-SHA1 (6) are forbidden for signing.
+RSASHA1 (5) and RSASHA1-NSEC3-SHA1 (7) are not recommended.

 SHA-1 digest (DNSSEC_WEAK_DIGEST)